coreos/fleet/Documentation/unit-files-and-scheduling.md

 # Unit Files

-Unit files are the primary means of interacting with fleet.
-They define what you want to do, and how fleet should do it.
+Unit files are the primary means of interacting with flt.
+They define what you want to do, and how flt should do it.

-fleet will schedule any valid service, socket, path or timer systemd unit to a machine in the cluster, taking into account a few special properties in the `[X-Fleet]` section.
+flt will schedule any valid service, socket, path or timer systemd unit to a machine in the cluster, taking into account a few special properties in the `[X-Flt]` section.
 If you're new to using systemd unit files, check out the [Getting Started with systemd guide](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd).

 ## Unit Requirements